flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - [[mattermost]] channel
         - how to [[interlink]]?
 - [[metasj]]
-    - take a global commons that you care aobut, and scope out its potential full extent
+    - challenge: take a [[global commons]] that you care aobut, and scope out its potential full extent
     - [[jerry michalski]] take a [[pattern language]] that already exist
         - (lists three)
             - [[liberating structures]]